WHUminghui/whuminghui.github.io/_pages/about.md

 **Minghui Liao**, Guojia Wan, Bo Du.
 Joint Learning Neuronal Skeleton and Brain Circuit Topology with Permutation Invariant Encoders for Neuron Classification.
 (AAAI 2024)

 ## Others
-J Qiu, G Wan, Z Zhou, **M Liao**, X Liu, X Li, B Du.
+Identifying glycolysis in mitochondria as a new perspective on the pathogenesis of retinitis pigmentosa.
+(Nature Communication 2026, Accepted in Principle)

 Isotropic Reconstruction of Anisotropic vEM Volumes with ViT-Guided Diffusion.(Electronics  2026)

-Z Zhou, G Wan, F Liao, W Hu, **M Liao**, J Qiu, X Li, B Du.
 Brain Wiring Knowledge Graph Reasoning: A Region Embedding Approach for Logical Neuronal Relation Inference.
 (MICCAI 2025)

-J Li, G Wan, **M Liao**, F Liao, B Du.
 Self-supervised Contrastive Graph Views for Learning Neuron-Level Circuit Network.
 (MICCAI 2024)

 <!--